Italy extends COVID-19 Green Pass to trains, planes, ferries and coaches | Health

 Italy extends COVID-19 Green Pass to trains, planes, ferries and coaches

+Italy broadened usage of Green Pass health documents on Wednesday, making them obligatory for anyone travelling on high-speed trains, planes, ferries and inter-regional coaches.
 The Green Pass is a digital or paper certificate that shows whether someone has received at least one COVID-19 vaccine dose, has tested negative or has recently recovered from the virus.
-Prime Minister Mario Draghi introduced the pass earlier in the summer to try to encourage people to get vaccinated.
-The government has already said teachers will need a Green Pass when schools reopen this month after the summer holidays.

 - Country: